opcod3/PrimeU/README.md

 PrimU
 =====

+## WARNING THIS IS OBSOLETE.
+SUPERCEDED BY https://github.com/Gigi1237/qemuPrime

 PrimU is a prototype emulator for the HP Prime calculator based on [Unicorn Engine](https://github.com/unicorn-engine/unicorn).

 The program is currently so early in development that there are essentially  no features implemented.